Collision Hulls in 3ds Max for Source

 - If your model is complex and cannot be realistically wrapped in a single convex shape, then the hull must be separate convex pieces.

-- If your hull is composed of multiple pieces, and each piece is an Element sub-object of a single mesh, then each element must have a unique smoothing group (that other elements in the hull do not share).
+- If your hull is composed of multiple pieces, and each piece is an Element sub-object of a single mesh, then each element must have a single unique smoothing group that all faces in the element share.

 - For multi-part hulls, your model QC file must have the $concave parameter.